telecom-se/hpp/lab1/README.md

 # Mechanical Sympathy

-Disclaimer: In this part, we do not statr with programming.
+Disclaimer: In this part, we do not start with programming.
 Instead, we first want to have a common background of understanding on how the CPU works, since single computer high performance computing is very dependent on the CPU architecture.
 This may surprise you to dive into CPU architecture details to begin with but rest assure we will have our share of coding later on :)

 It is quite obvious that when the CPU execute an instruction, it does not fetch the data each time from memory - this will make it wait too many cycles to actually get the data (waiting for it) before actually processing it.
 This observation is even more true considering the _Memory Wall_.